Regal Heights: Twentieth century

 Prior to the expansion of the branch library, local residents David Self and John McAuley worked with the local librarian and the library board to develop a strategy for restoring the murals and recruited conservationist Laslo Cser to show how this could be done.
 The Regal Heights Residents Association raised funds to support this work and was recognized for its effort by Heritage Toronto in the 2008 heritage awards.
 The restoration of the murals is a symbol of the community's active involvement in the creative arts, encouraged by local organizations such as Art Starts.

 Regal Heights thrived during the 1920s.
 In the 1940s, the demand for housing grew quickly and some of the larger homes were subdivided to provide privacy for individual members of extended families, or extra income for the owner.

 The population of Regal Heights has changed over the years.
 Initially home to many British immigrants, it was also home to a significant Jewish community during the 1930s, 1940s and 1950s, many of whom were merchants on St. Clair Ave.
 In the postwar years, the area changed dramatically with an influx of immigrants from Italy.
 In recent years, the area has become more multicultural, including many Latin Americans.

 An active neighbourhood in Canada's largest city, Regal Heights provides the kind of environment that encourages people to do their best.
 Nathan Phillips, a Mayor of Toronto, lived in Regal Heights during the 1940s and '50s.

 Marilyn Bell, the first swimmer to conquer Lake Ontario, lived in the neighbourhood as a child and swam in a pool now occupied by the parking lot for a local supermarket.
 Charmaine Crooks, a successful amateur athlete who has represented Canada at the Olympics, the Pan-American Games and the Commonwealth Games, grew up in Regal Heights.

-Since the 1970s, the Regal Heights Residents' Association has helped neighbours work with neighbours to make our community a good place to live and work.
-In 2000 and 2001, the Association's garden committee won awards from the City of Toronto's Green Committee.